nowakf/i3-alternating/README.md

 `exec_always --no-startup-id /home/username/bin/i3-alternating &`
 so if you have problems, you can probably find them in the ~~5(?) lines of non-boilerplate code.~~

-Due to feature requests, the code size has unfortunately grown prodigiously, and contains a very suspicious line (23) that personally I just don't trust at all.
+Due to feature requests, the code size has grown prodigiously, and contains a very suspicious line (23) that personally I just don't trust at all.
+If you hit a bug, it's probably on that line.